Why You Need a Lawyer to Help Access Compensation After a Brain Injury

 - Attendant Care Benefit – This benefit is available only to those with non-minor or catastrophic injuries.
 The compensation seeks to offset the cost of hiring an in-home nurse or providing for extended care in a live-in facility.
 Those with catastrophic injuries have no time limit on this benefit, while those with non-minor injuries are limited to 104 weeks after the accident.
 The monthly quantum also varies between non-minor and catastrophic injury.

 - Housekeeping or home maintenance – This benefit is available only to those who have injuries classified as catastrophic or who purchased the additional coverage on a policy.

 These are just a few examples of the financial significance of ensuring a correct classification of injury.
-A misclassification can be a costly mistake and one that can go undetected without the assistance of a personal injury attorney.
+A misclassification can be a costly mistake and one that can go undetected without the assistance of a personal injury lawyer.

 What a Lawyer Can Do to Advocate for Fair Benefits

 The SABS requires substantial medical evidence before classifying a brain injury as non-minor or catastrophic.
 An Ontario lawyer will understand the criteria used in making such a classification.
 He or she can work in coordination with medical providers to collect evidence necessary to support an Application for Accident Benefits.

 A lawyer can examine your claim to assess any weaknesses, such as unsupported expense claims or insufficient medical evidence.
 Further, a lawyer can appeal an Accident Benefits Package that provides insufficient medical care and rehabilitation compensation to treat your family member.

 Call the Preszler Law Firm toady at 1-800-JUSTICE® to learn more about what you can do to protect your loved one’s right to Accident Benefits.